Claude Mythos: The AI Model Built for Security Research

 What Mythos Is

-Claude Mythos 5 is Anthropic’s most capable model, optimized for domains where reasoning depth, technical precision, and nuanced judgment matter more than general-purpose versatility.
+Claude Mythos 5 is Anthropic’s most capable model, optimized for domains where reasoning depth, technical precision, and complex judgment matter more than general-purpose versatility.
 Anthropic describes it as seeing specific gains in cybersecurity, biology, and healthcare benchmarks compared to their standard model lineup.

 The pricing signals the positioning immediately: $10 per million input tokens and $50 per million output tokens.
 That is a premium tier price point — roughly five to ten times more expensive than standard Claude API access.
 Anthropic is not pricing this for casual use.
 It is priced for organizations where the output has direct commercial or operational value.